 What is AIOps?

-Essentially, AIOps solutions provides similar functionality to existing event management solutions, but add capabilities required for complex, modern environments such as machine learning, flexible data collection and ingestion, powerful visualizations, and more.
+AIOps, or Artificial Intelligence for IT operations, is a best practice that allows organizations to improve efficiency, resolve customer impact faster, and codify incident response processes.
+Essentially, AIOps solutions provide similar functionality to existing event management solutions, but add capabilities required for complex, modern environments such as machine learning, flexible data collection and ingestion, end-to-end event-driven automation, and more.

 Benefits of AIOps

 Overall, AIOps helps teams achieve fewer incidents and faster resolution.
 Here are some key benefits to keep in mind:

 - Easy to get started: Ideally, AIOps shouldn’t be a long, difficult implementation.
 And it doesn’t need to happen overnight.
 Most successful implementations take a staged approach.
 This way, you can start seeing faster resolution and fewer incidents immediately and can reclaim that time for value-add work.